thedeveloperever/optimac/README.md

 Click the green "Code" dropdown menu, and then click "Download Zip"

-Then you go into your Downloads folder and double click the macosdebloater-macosdebloater zip file.
+Then you go into your Downloads folder and double click the macosdebloater-scripts.zip file.

 Then search "Terminal" in Launchpad.